rust-lang/this-week-in-rust/content/2015-03-09-this-week-in-rust.md

 * [Device abstraction in gfx-rs][gfx]. gfx-rs was recently rearchitected to support more graphics backends than just OpenGL.
 * [gstreamer1.0-rs].
 Bindings to GStreamer.
-* [rust-prce].
+* [rust-pcre].
 Recently updated but needs a maintainer.
 * [synth].
 A polyphonic Synth type whose multiple oscillators generate sound via amplitude and frequency envelopes, implemented in Rust.
 * [pcg].
 A Rust implementation of the PCG PRNG.